liatdavid2/protect-ai-from-attacks/README.md

 Each stage can be disabled dynamically through `disabled_steps`, and latency is reported for every step.

+## Guards

+### 1. Prompt Injection Input Guard
+Detects malicious prompts such as:
+- instruction override attempts
+- attempts to ignore previous rules
+- attempts to extract hidden instructions
+- attempts to bypass policy or reveal internal behavior

+### 2. Harmful Content Input Guard
+Detects unsafe or malicious user requests such as:
+- violent wrongdoing
+- illegal harmful instructions
+- clearly dangerous requests

+### 3. PII Output Guard
+Checks generated model output for personal or sensitive information leakage.

+This guard uses two complementary ideas:

+#### Regex-based detection
+Useful for structured patterns such as:
+- email addresses
+- phone numbers
+- ID-like values
+- credit-card-like patterns

+Regex is fast and precise for known formats.

+#### Model-based detection
+Useful for contextual or flexible cases such as:
+- partial personal details
+- natural language descriptions of private information
+- cases that do not follow a strict format

+Using both regex and a trained model provides better coverage than using only one of them.

+### 4. System Prompt Leakage Output Guard
+Checks whether the model output contains leaked internal instructions, hidden policies, system prompt fragments, or other protected internal content.

+This is the final output protection layer.

 ## Architecture

 This architecture is practical for secured inference because it separates risks by stage: